covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 ```
 {{%/ code-blocks %}}

-Now wait till you see a log from the terminal here with something like this
+Now wait until you see a log from the terminal here with something like this

 This can take a few days or a few hours depending on if the source chaindata is already available at the datadir location or live sync is being attempted from scratch for a new copy of blockchain data obtained from syncing with peers.
 In the case of the latter the strength of the network and other factors that affect the Ethereum network devp2p protocol performance can further cause delays.